 songs for the anthropocene #2

-in this work i am interested in the way we define something as old. in comparison to geological time, all computers are new, but on a micro time scale there are plenty of obsolete and dead personal computers. i bring down these computers to their material, awaken them with mechanical movements thus placing an emphasis on their sound resonance. wires and cables are spread around as the guts of the computer. mechanical parts of the installation are driven by a simple system for mechanical programming, we could consider it the most simple form of an algorithm. this algorithm works on an circular principle, thus giving an information if each element is on or off.
+in this work i am interested in the way we define something as old. in comparison to geological time, all computers are new, but on a micro time scale there are plenty of obsolete and dead personal computers. i bring down these computers to their material, awaken them with mechanical movements thus placing an emphasis on their sound and resonance. wires and cables are spread around as the bare guts of the apparatus. mechanical parts of the installation are driven by a simple system for mechanical programming, we could consider it the most simple form of an algorithm. this algorithm works on an circular principle, thus giving an information if each element is on or off.

 the work was exhibited at the sounding d.i.y. exhibition (2018, mkc split).